equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 sim2sumo is set up such that you provide a config file with the section sim2sumo defined.
 The config file needs to be in yaml format.
 You can add this to the global_variables for the case, or make your own file.
-The file needs to contain two parts:
+There are two sections that are relevant when using sim2sumo:
-1. The metadata needed for the upload to sumo, that is the three sections model, masterdata, and access
+1. The metadata needed for the upload to sumo, that is the three sections model, masterdata, and accesscd ..
 2. A section named sim2sumo.
 There are several ways to define this section sim2sumo.

 Simplest case